solidjs/solid-docs-legacy/langs/en/api.md

 );
 ```

-To evaluate the children only when the `<Show>` would render them, you can
+To evaluate the children only when `<Show>` would render them, you can
 push the call to `children` inside a component or a function within `<Show>`,
 which only evaluates its children when the `when` condition is true.
 Another nice workaround is to pass `props.children` to the `children` helper